 Where possible, mark answers that are clearly not correct when you’re listening to whatever passage is playing.
 People lose marks for accidentally filling the wrong box.

-Also check out: How to Check Your Results for The JLPT July 2022
+Also check out: How to Check Your Results for the JLPT

 Depending on where you are, there might not be a nearby convenience store.
 You may not be able to go and buy snacks and return on time, so pack some snacks from home just in case.